MemberPress Integration

 How do customers get their login details?

-After your customer’s order completes, ThriveCart will send your customer information to MemberPress which will automatically have their account created if they don’t already have one associated with the email address entered at checkout.
+After your customer’s order completes, ThriveCart will send your customer information to MemberPress which will automatically have their account created, if they don’t already have one associated with the email address entered at checkout.

 New users are sent an email with access information (which can typically be modified within your membership platform settings in their system).